Image by Philip Game Getty Images

-The stone steps of Omotesandō, lead past the towering stone torii (entrance gate) Ishi-dorii, and the Gōjūnotō, a 1819 reconstruction of the mid 17th century original, to Omote-mon, Tōshō-gū's main gateway, protected on either side by Deva kings.
+The stone steps of Omotesandō lead past the towering stone torii (entrance gate), Ishi-dorii, and the Gōjūnotō, an 1819 reconstruction of the original mid-17th-century pagoda, to Omote-mon, Tōshō-gū's main gateway, protected on either side by Deva kings.

-Once the scaffolding comes off in 2018, the Yōmei-mon will be grander than ever, its gold leaf and intricate, coloured carvings and paintings of flowers, dancing girls, mythical beasts and Chinese sages, all shiny and renewed.
+Restored in 2017, the Yōmei-mon dazzles with its gold leaf and delicate carvings of flowers, dancing girls, mythical beasts and Chinese sages.
 Worrying that the gate's perfection might arouse envy in the gods, those responsible for its construction had the final supporting pillar placed upside down as a deliberate error.

 Gōhonsha, the main inner courtyard, includes the Honden (本殿; Main Hall) and Haiden (拝殿; Hall of Worship).
 Inside these halls are paintings of the 36 immortal poets of Kyoto, and a ceiling-painting pattern from the Momoyama period; note the 100 dragons, each different.
 Fusuma (sliding door) paintings depict a kirin (a mythical beast that's part giraffe and part dragon).